22 Surrogacy Terms To Know – Guide For Surrogates & Parents

 Basically, the term means a surrogacy schedule created by an IVF doctor or coordinator.
 The schedule lists important appointment dates leading up to embryo transfer.

 A type of blood test to help indicate whether a woman is pregnant or not.
 It is usually performed 10 days after an embryo transfer.
-Levels of Estradiol, Progesterone, LH, and HCG are measured during this test.
+Levels of pregnancy hormones such as: Estradiol, Progesterone, LH, and HCG are measured during this test.

 A radiology procedure used to determine the condition of the fallopian tube and uterus.